 Dissertation Excellence Award

-TPC announced the first annual Dissertation Excellence Award to recognize original research that significantly contributes to the counseling profession.
-The editorial board committee will evaluate entries based on the presentation and clarity of ideas, sound methodology and interpretation of findings, innovative quality, and contribution to the counseling profession.
+The Professional Counselor (TPC) confers the annual Dissertation Excellence Award to recognize original research that significantly contributes to the counseling profession.
+The editorial board committee evaluates entries based on the presentation and clarity of ideas, sound methodology and interpretation of findings, innovative quality, and contribution to the counseling profession.

-Outstanding Scholar Award Two $1,500 awards
+Outstanding Scholar Award

 The Outstanding Scholar Award was created to recognize the most noteworthy article published in The Professional Counselor(TPC) each year.
 In 2013, TPC expanded the award to include two Outstanding Scholar Awards, one in each of two categories: concept/theory and quantitative or qualitative research.

 The winners are selected each year from the articles published in that year’s volume.
 The editorial board committee examines the articles published each year and selects winners based on the following criteria: scholarly style, innovative and inventive material, and relevance to the counseling profession.
 Authors do not need to apply for consideration.
 The winner of each award will receive a certificate of recognition and an honorarium.
 Winners will be announced in NBCC Visions, the official newsletter of NBCC.